FKnottenbelt/LS_120/OOP_design/inheritance.md

 classical inheritance to share common behavior.
 Duck types share code via Modules.

-= anki:
 # Two rules of inheritance:
 1- the object you are modeling must truly have a generalization- specialization relationship
 2- you must use the correct coding techniques
    - create an abstract superclass by promoting abstractions
    - use the temple method pattern
+   - Do not let subs send super but let super send hook messages (like: use post_initialize hook messages.
+NB sub change their initialize to post_initialize!)

 Create an abstract superclass.
 Abstract classes exist to be subclassed.
-This is their sole purpose They provede a common repository for bahavior that is shared across a set of subclassess - subclasses that in turn supply specialization.
+This is their sole purpose They provide a common repository for bahavior that is shared across a set of subclassess - subclasses that in turn supply specialization.
 => first make your class a subclass.
 Than promote the abstract